I still know it's you! On Challenges in Anonymizing Source Code: Code Anonymity

 \subsection{Measuring $k$-Uncertainty}

 The concept of $k$-uncertainty gives rise to a \emph{quantitative measure} of code anonymization.
-Instead of fixing $\epsilon$ in advance, we can also determine the size of the interval around an author's $k$-nearest neighbors and thus gauge how well a program can be attributed to that author.
+Instead of fixing $\epsilon$, we can determine the size of the interval around an author's $k$-nearest neighbors and thus gauge how well a program can be attributed to that author.
 To achieve this goal, we define a corresponding \emph{uncertainty score}

-that takes a confidence vector $c$ as input and returns the attribution uncertainty for the author $t$ based on \cref{def:kuncer}.
-If the author is clearly identifiable, this score returns 0, whereas if she is perfectly hidden in an anonymity set, we obtain~1.
+that takes a normalized confidence vector $c$ as input and returns the attribution uncertainty for the author $t$ based on \cref{def:kuncer}.
+If the author is clearly identifiable, this score returns 0, whereas if she is perfectly hidden in an anonymity set, we obtain 1.
 As an example, let us consider the confidence vector $c = ( 0.8, 0.1, 0.1, 0.0 )$ with $k = 3$.
 We immediately see that the first author stands out from the rest.
 This exposure is also reflected in the uncertainty score $\uncer_3 (1, c) = 0.3$.
-By contrast, the second author cannot be clearly separated from the nearest neighbors, yielding $\uncer_3 (2, c) = 0.9$.
-As a result, we obtain a simple numerical measure for assessing and comparing different approaches to code anonymization.
+The second author cannot be clearly separated from the nearest neighbors, yielding $\uncer_3 (2, c) = 0.9$.

-Clearly, guaranteed anonymization against any attribution method would be preferable, yet our results show that this is technically infeasible.
-Therefore, we argue that the empirical analysis of known anonymization and attribution methods using the uncertainty score is the next feasible step towards understanding and limiting the identification of developers.
+Note that this use of a threshold $\epsilon$ deviates from typical privacy research, where $\epsilon$ is fixed in advance.
+By contrast, we fill the other variables in \cref{def:kuncer} and use $\epsilon$ as the output.
+This unusual inversion allows for empirical analysis of existing protection and attribution methods.
+Since theoretical guarantees are currently not in reach, we argue that this is the next feasible step towards understanding and limiting the identification of developers.